grafana/grafana/docs/sources/http_api/data_source.md

 JSON Body schema:

 - **from/to** – Specifies the time range for the queries.
-Is required and should be either epoch timestamps in milliseconds or relative using Grafana time units.
+Are both required and should be either epoch timestamps in milliseconds or relative using Grafana time units.
 For example, `now-5m`.
 - **queries** – Specifies one or more queries.
 Must contain at least 1.
 - **queries.refId** – Specifies an identifier of the query.
 Is optional and defaults to "A".
 - **queries.datasource.uid** – Specifies the UID of data source to be queried.
 Each query in the request must have a unique `datasource`.